Should I Apologize To My Ex? 13 Factors To Consider

 Related Reading: 5 Apology Languages: Guide For Choosing The Best One

 Remember that the success of your apology may vary based on the specific circumstances of your relationship and your ex’s feelings about the breakup.
 Be patient and understanding, and focus on your healing and closure.
-Before taking this leap, really introspect, “Should I apologize to my ex, or should I work on myself instead?”
+Before taking this leap, really introspect, “Should I apologize to my ex for being toxic, or should I work on myself instead?”

 If you are someone who keeps going back to people who are not good for you, there are definitely deeper patterns at work.
 Seeking professional help from a therapist or relationship coach can help you recognize where this pattern stems from.
-Learning about your attachment style can also help you find the answers that have eluded you for so long and understand why you feel you need to keep making amends with an ex.
-If you’re looking for help, counselors from Bonobology’s panel are here to help you start the healing process.
+Learning about your attachment style can also help you find the answers that have eluded you for so long and understand why you feel you need to keep making amends with your ex.

 Key Pointers